What is User Testing?

 - Focus: Identifying which design or feature variation yields better outcomes, such as higher click-through rates or conversions.

 4. Accessibility Testing:

-- Purpose: To evaluate a product’s accessibility and compliance with accessibility standards (e.g., WCAG) for users with disabilities.
+- Purpose of accessibility testing is to evaluate a product’s accessibility and compliance with accessibility standards (e.g., WCAG) for users with disabilities.

 - Process: Participants with disabilities (e.g., visual impairments, motor impairments) interact with the product using assistive technologies.

 - Focus: Identifying barriers and ensuring that the product is inclusive and usable for all users.

 - Purpose of beta testing is to test a pre-release version of a product with a broader audience to identify bugs, gather feedback, and ensure stability before the official launch.

 - Process: Real users use the product in their real-world environments and provide feedback on their experiences.

 - Focus: Validating the product’s readiness for a wider user base and addressing critical issues before launch.

 - Purpose of remote testing is to conduct user testing with participants who are geographically distant from the testing team.